-Raccoons account for the majority of animals testing positive for rabies in North Carolina.
-Animals such as foxes, skunks, bats, dogs, cats and livestock have also been diagnosed with rabies.
-Rabies is rare among small rodents (squirrels, chipmunks, mice and voles), opossum and rabbits.
+Raccoons account for most animals testing positive for rabies in North Carolina.
+Animals such as foxes, skunks, bats, dogs, cats, and livestock have also been diagnosed with rabies.
+Rabies is rare among small rodents (squirrels, chipmunks, mice, and voles), opossum and rabbits.